sschoener/sschoener.github.io/_posts/2025-03-10-not-obviously-bad.md

 This does not mean to put performance above everything: you can still choose an architecture that puts other aspects of the user experience above performance.
 Not Obviously Bad is mostly a question of execution.

 In other words, for your performance targets: Your goal is to clean up the waste, continuously, not just as it is found, but also proactively, and to leave no low hanging fruit unpicked.
 That's the minimum bar you have to strive for as a general purpose engine.
+Build something that does not make your users feel let down when they open the lid.

 ## Obviously Not Bad